• Share this:

 Chronic Inflammatory Bowel Diseases (IBD): Conditions like Crohn’s disease or ulcerative colitis can elevate the risk.

 Experiencing symptoms?
-Don’t wait—contact Continental Cancer Center, the Best Cancer Hospital in Hyderabad, for expert care today.
+Don’t wait—contact Continental Cancer Center, the Best Cancer Specialist in Hyderabad, for expert care today.

 While colorectal cancer can develop without any noticeable symptoms in the early stages, some signs could indicate its presence.
 These include: